aboutsecurity/rastrea2r/README.md

 Requests: pip install requests

-** Current functionality in v0.1
+** Current functionality in v0.3

 yara-disk: Yara scan for file/directory objects on disk

 yara-mem: Yara scan for running processes in memory

-** Roadmap v0.2

-triage:

-On Windows

--- sysinternals: executes sysinternals binaries from smb share and writes output to smb share

----- PSLOGGEDON
----- AUTORUNS
----- etc.

-memdump:
+memdump: Acquires a memory dump from the endpoint ** Windows only

+triage: Collects triage information from the endpoint ** Windows only